mattermost/docs/source/about/licensing-and-subscription.rst

 We currently support a single account/user per organization.
 The ability to add multiple users per organization will be available in a future release.

-What happens if my department buys Mattermost Enterprise Edition and then central IT buys a high volume license that also covers my department?
+What happens if my department buys a subscription and then central IT buys a high volume license subscription that also covers my department?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost Enterprise Edition subscriptions and support benefits are licensed per production instance.
+Mattermost subscriptions and support benefits are licensed per production instance.

 When the subscription term for your department's production instance expires, you can either discontinue your department's production instance and move to the instance hosted by central IT (which can optionally provision one or more teams for your department to control), or you can renew your subscription to maintain control of your department's instance (e.g., to configure or customize the system in a manner highly specific to your line-of-business) in addition to using the instance from central IT.

-Where can I find the license agreement for Mattermost Enterprise Edition?
+Where can I find the license agreement for Mattermost commercial editions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost Enterprise Edition can be used for free without a license key as commercial software functionally equivalent to the open source Mattermost Team Edition licensed under MIT.
-When a license key is purchased and applied to Mattermost Enterprise Edition, additional enterprise features unlock.
-The license agreement for Mattermost Enterprise Edition is included in the software and also available `here <https://mattermost.com/enterprise-edition-license/>`_.
+Mattermost can be used for free without a license key as commercial software functionally equivalent to the open source Mattermost Team Edition licensed under MIT.
+When a license key is purchased and applied to Mattermost, additional commercial features unlock.
+The license agreement is included in the software and also available `here <https://mattermost.com/enterprise-edition-license/>`_.

 How do I delete my Customer Portal account?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^